anxielray/kisumu-lang/docs/math/Math_package.md

   - mul(a, b) → number
   - div(a, b) → number (Handle division by zero)
   - mod(a, b) → number.
-- The math package for kisumu language will feature some basic math operations.
+- The math package for the Kisumu language will feature some basic math operations.

 ### Power and Root functions

-- Some of the exponential functions that will be features in the ksm language will be:
+- Some of the exponential functions that the Ksm language will feature in the coming days include:
   - _Power function_ pow(base, exponent) → number
   - _Square of a number_ sqrt(x) → number
   - _Cube root of a number_ cbrt(x) → number (Cube root)